 - The protocol is built to be a public good.
 To become a universally accessible public good, the social graph must be freed from commercial or speculative gain at the protocol level.
 Thus, while our approach leverages public blockchains, it does not introduce a new token required to interact with the social graph.
 While there could be token-based models at the application layer, we believe a protocol layer token could create friction and reduce equality of access over time.

 - We are not relying on traditional venture capital business models.
 Traditional venture capital–driven technology models have an important place in our economy, but the focus on short-term interest is at odds with the development and broad adoption of a decentralized, unified, and universally accessible social graph.
 Instead, we founded Project Liberty with the condition that this core technology will remain a common good—without expectation or need for a financial return.
 The protocol will be gifted to humanity.
 Of course, for the protocol to be successful, entrepreneurs must want to invest in innovating and participating in a new ecosystem.
 Think of the protocol as a road constructed in an undeveloped area.
 There are no returns from the road itself, but it could catalyze access to a thriving economy built on top of, and alongside, that initial investment in infrastructure.
-We are working on building the road, but we also hope to later discover some of these business models that can fuel sustainable businesses.
-Because the protocol will be open source, however—the road will be freely open to all—our team will not have any advantage over other developers.

 - We are placing people at the center of the protocol’s design.
 The design of the protocol will be centered around people and how they want and need to interact with other people in order to build and leverage trusted relationships.
 This means we are embedding guardrails into the protocol to protect users and their data, as well as require authentication of users and content.
 We’ve seen a great deal of work that relies on the application layer to provide user protections, but too often these efforts are compromised as a result of trade-offs made to align with shareholder interests.
 We are designing the protocol with the commitment to provide all people with complete control of the use of their data, their network of relationships, and their identity, including how they are represented on the blockchain.
 We believe this is a unique approach to decentralizing the social graph—made possible by our decision that the protocol itself will not be monetized or held accountable to deliver financial returns.